 In his article, Brian said he chronographed those 405gr bullets at 1,793fps out of his Marlin Model 1895.
 This results in 2,890 foot pounds of energy at the muzzle, meaning his load was over 1,000 foot pounds of energy short of the legal requirement for his buffalo hunt in Zimbabwe.
 Garret advertises a muzzle velocity of 1,850fps for the 420gr Hammerheads Vince used on his leopard and lion and a muzzle velocity of 1,550fps for the 540gr Hammerheads he used on the buffalo, rhino, and elephant.
 At those velocities, the 420gr Hammerheads produce 3,192 foot pounds of energy and the 540gr Hammerheads produce 2,880 foot pounds of energy.

-So, for all practical purposes, the .45-70 Government cartridge does not meet the minimum legal requirement for hunting Cape Buffalo in Zimbabwe or Namibia.
-That being said, it is legal to use the .45-70 on buffalo in just about every other country in Africa where they’re hunted.
+So, I think we’ve established that none of the commonly available factory loads for the .45-70 Government cartridge (even the +P or magnum loads) meet the minimum legal requirement for hunting Cape Buffalo in Zimbabwe or Namibia.
+That being said, it is legal to use the .45-70 on buffalo in just about every other country in eastern and southern Africa where they’re hunted.

 Should you hunt Cape buffalo with a .45-70?